rohithkumar282/technical_screening_rohithkumar_punithavel/README.md

-## 3. Instructions t
-o run the program
+## 3. Instructions to run the program

 1. Clone the repository and enter python code_to_generate_csv.py